KaitlynSkinner/Challenge-6/README.md

 The user is presented with a title.

 The user is presented with a search area where they are able to type and search for a city, the searched cities will then appear below the search button.

-When the user scrolls down the page, they are presented with The Weather Channel's Twitter posts as a Timeline.

 To the right they are presented with a current day forecast that displays the city, date, weather icon, temperature, wind speeds, uv index.